survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## Understanding npm Lookup

-npm's lookup algorithm is another aspect that's good to understand.
+npm’s lookup algorithm is another aspect that’s good to understand.
 Sometimes this can explain certain errors, and it also leads to good practices, such as preferring local dependencies over global ones.
 The basic algorithm goes as below:

 1. If there is _node_modules_ directory, crawl through that.
 1. Check parent directories until the project root is reached.
 You can check that using `npm root`.